pdiakumis/woof/docs/cromwell.md

 java -Dconfig.file=cromwell.conf -jar cromwell.jar server
 ```

-The thing with the cf template above is that it starts the Cromwell server automatically on launch.
+The thing with the cf template above is that __it starts the Cromwell server automatically on launch__.
 This means that once the stack has been created and launched successfully, you can simply do a
 `ssh -L localhost:8000:localhost:8000 ec2-user@ec2-foo.ap-southeast-2.compute.amazonaws.com`
 and that will open up a port between the EC2 instance running Cromwell and your local laptop.
-You can then go to <http://localhost:8000/> and you'll see the Swagger UI, where you can submit
+You can then go to <http://localhost:8000/> and you'll hopefully see the Swagger UI.
+This means
-jobs to Cromwell.
+you can now submit jobs to Cromwell using that interface, curl, or something like Postman.
 Awesomeness!!!

-### Running Workflows